 Domestic Violence Harassment

 If a current or past domestic relationship is established between the accuser and accused, there are enhanced penalties that can increase the minimum required jail sentence.
 In addition, a No Contact Order is normally court ordered after an arrest for DV harassment.
-As a condition for release, the court will likely ask you to surrender any firearms that you may own.
+As a condition for release, the judge will typically ask you to surrender any firearms that you may own.

 If there was no threat to kill the alleged victim and there has been no history of harassment against the person or their family, gross misdemeanor charges will likely be filed.
 In WA State, a gross misdemeanor is punishable by up to 364 days in jail and a $5000 fine.